 Motor vehicle collisions (MVCs) – both big and small – are a commonplace call in many fire and EMS systems.
 We respond to them on congested and high-speed interstates, at city intersections, on rural roadways and even at round-abouts (turn circles or rotaries).
 For some, they’re almost a daily call occurrence.
 Regardless of your MVC call volume, let’s take a brief moment to do a bit of an MVC and vehicle safety check-in to keep us all on the same page (and safe, too!) with this 10-point MVC response safety checklist.
-[At the end of this article, print out a copy of this checklist to keep for your reference]

 1. Wear proper PPE

 My hope by now is that donning safety glasses for all of your calls is routine, but if it’s not, then responding to MVCs is certainly one of the scenes where it should be.
 Along with your traffic safety vest, it’s important to wear other protective coverings, such as pants (rather than shorts) and a helmet (yes, even if you’re not a firefighter).
 While a minor fender-bender may not require all of these items, certainly more complex scenes should.

 If you’re the first to arrive on scene with your ambulance, then use it to your advantage to increase your safety and that of your crew members as you work on scene.
 Use your vehicle as the scene’s initial blocker.
 When you’re on the side of the road, turn your wheels inward (toward the roadway), so that a rearward strike will send your vehicle into the roadway, rather than directly toward you and your workspace (and, don’t forget to park your vehicle on an angle, rather than straight-on, too).